jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_autoclose_preview_window_after_completion` option

-When this option is set to `1`, ICM will auto-close the `preview` window after the user accepts the offered completion string.
+When this option is set to `1`, iCM will auto-close the `preview` window after the user accepts the offered completion string.
 If there is no `preview` window triggered because there is no `preview` string in `completeopt`, this option is irrelevant.
 See the `g:ycm_add_preview_to_completeopt` option for more details.